MileHacker Logo

 • Nsala Soup (White Soup): A light-colored soup that does not use palm oil.
 Yam thickens it, and it often features Catfish.

-• Abacha (African Salad): A popular cold dish or snack made from shredded cassava, garnished with Utazi, garden eggs, fish, and seasoned with palm oil and spices.
+• Abacha (African Salad): A popular cold dish or snack made from shredded cassava, garnished with Utazi, garden eggs, fish, and seasoned using palm oil and spices.
 Street vendors and local restaurants sell it.

 Street Food & Snacks